emberian/cs445/dragon/README.md

 # Known Deficiencies

-- On a syntax error, memory will be leaked for every empty list allocated in an action for a grammar rule matching `%empty`.
 - On a non-syntax error, everything is leaked.
 - The compiler is somewhat inefficient, in that it is not structured as a single pass and does a fair bit of shuffling data between representations.
 It's